 At NC State, I enjoy teaching graduate and undergraduate courses on classical sociological theory, work, education, and youth.
-I have received awards for excellence in teaching at the university, college and department level.
+I was named a 2022-2023 University Faculty Scholar in recognition of my research, teaching and service, and I have received awards for excellence in teaching at the university, college and department levels.

 My scholarly expertise centers primarily around implications of work and industrial structure for well-being among individuals and communities.
 Most of my prior research falls in one of three research streams.